chimpwizard/playgound/dgraph/README.md

 Assuming you arelady read [DGraph Get Started Guide](https://docs.dgraph.io/get-started/).

-The dgraph architecture requries some masters (aka zero servers) and workers (aka server nodes).
-What is important to notice  is that by design each instance in the cluster needs to be fully identitied, meaning fully accesble by server name.
-This is what makes difficult the dynamic scalling.
+The dgraph architecture requries some zero and server nodes.
+What is important to notice  is that by design each instance in the cluster needs to be fully identitied, meaning fully accesble by hostname name.
+This is what makes difficult the scalling.

 The proposed architecture is as follows.

-**SOME IMAGE
+**SOME IMAGE TBD**

 ## The implementation

-The first thing we need to do is to extend the dgraph docker image, the reson is that the current implementation doesnt provide a way to change the servername at start up command, this is what is going to allow us to configure dgraph accorly.

-The dockefile extends the  dgraph image and add basic capabilities and some scripts to override the default behaviour.
+The first thing we need to do is to extend the dgraph docker image, the reson is that the current implementation doesnt provide a way to change the servername at start up command, this is what is going to allow us to configure dgraph accorly to add additional capabilities to override the default behaviour.

 ```dockerfile
 FROM dgraph/dgraph:latest